pangeacyber/python-aig-prompt-protection/README.md

 # AI Guard Prompt Protection in Python

-An example Python app that demonstrates how to use Pangea's [AI Guard][] service to capture and filter what users are sending to LLMs.
+An example Python app that demonstrates how to use Pangea's [AI Guard][] service to identify and filter Personally Identifiable Information that users may send to LLMs.

 ## Prerequisites